 Eliot’s talent and interests come naturally: She is the heir of a long line of distinguished writers and educators.
 She is the daughter of Alexander Eliot, former Art Editor of Time Magazine and the writer Jane Winslow Eliot.
 Her great-great-grandfather, Charles W. Eliot, was president of Harvard for fifty years and revamped the American college Liberal Arts curriculum.
 He was also famous for establishing the “five-foot shelf,” a still-utilized collection of essential books.
 Her great-great grandmother, Ada Davenport Kendall was a leading journalist who spent several months in prison for protesting in support of women’s suffrage.
 Another ancestor, John Eliot, translated the Bible into Algonquin in the seventeenth century.
 Her favorite fiction writer of all time is her grandmother, Ethel Cook Eliot, who wrote children’s books (The House Above the Trees, The Wind Boy), teenage mysteries, and adult novels (Ariel Dances, Green Doors).

-Eliot taught English and worked as the Community Relations Director for the Honolulu Waldorf School in Hawai’i from 2005 to 2007.
-Currently she is writing and teaching in Western Massachusetts.
+She later moved to Massachusetts with her husband and two children to become public relations director and humanities teacher at the Great Barrington Rudolf Steiner School and later at the Berkshire Waldorf High School.
+She taught and worked as the Community Relations Director for the Honolulu Waldorf School in Hawai’i from 2005 to 2007.
+Currently she is writing, divining, and teaching in Western Massachusetts.

 In addition to teaching literature and a wide variety of creative writing courses, she mentors and holds seminars and workshops for aspiring and published writers on various aspects of being a writer, including technique, creativity, publishing, marketing, and promotion.